Liang Qichao: Literary career

 Liang Qichao was both a traditional Confucian scholar and a reformist.
 Liang Qichao contributed to the reform in late Qing by writing various articles interpreting non-Chinese ideas of history and government, with the intent of stimulating Chinese citizens' minds to build a new China.
 In his writings, he argued that China should protect the ancient teachings of Confucianism, but also learn from the successes of Western political life and not just Western technology.
-Therefore, he was regarded as the pioneer of political fiction.

 Liang shaped the ideas of democracy in China, using his writings as a medium to combine Western scientific methods with traditional Chinese historical studies.
 Liang's works were strongly influenced by the Japanese political scholar Katō Hiroyuki, who used methods of social Darwinism to promote the statist ideology in Japanese society.
 Liang drew from much of his work and subsequently influenced Korean nationalists in the 1900s.

+After the failure of constitutional reform, Liang founded the literary journal New Fiction as part of his effort to encourage intellectuals to use fiction for pedagogical and political purposes.
+Its inaugural editorial includes a saying by Liang which became famous: "to renew a people, we must first renew their fictions."
+In New Fiction, Liang published his novella The Future of New China.
+The novella depicts arguments between two characters who support constitutional monarchy and republican revolution respectively.
+The characters contest their political differences but are also connected through their desire to revive Chinese culture and the nation.